Poisoning Web-Scale Training Datasets is Practical: Defenses

 As part of our responsible disclosure, we reached out to every maintainer (see Table~\ref{tab:pointer_datasets}), suggesting the addition of SHA-256 hashes as part of the dataset index.
 At the time of writing, CC3M, CC12M, LAION-2B-en, LAION-2b-multi, LAION-1B-nolang, and LAION-400M now release their dataset with SHA-256 hashes of the image contents.
 We additionally implemented an option in \texttt{img2dataset} to verify SHA-256 image hashes upon download, thus preventing our attack for anyone using this tool, and provide our own backup of hashes in a Google Cloud Bucket at \texttt{gs://gresearch/distributed-dataset-hashes/} for the datasets where we have (near-)original data.

-\paragraph{Limitations} Integrity checks are viable if most benign content remains static.
+\paragraph{Limitations} Integrity checks are viable if benign content remains static.
 If content is altered in any way (\eg by re-encoding, cropping, re-sizing, or uploading a higher-resolution image) the original hashes will no longer match.
-This can significantly degrade the utility of a dataset: for example, we obtain the original raw data from the first Conceptual Captions 3M dataset downloaded in 2018 and compare this to our most recent download of these same images in 2023.
-Of the 3.3 million original images, 2.9 million images are still hosted online, but just 1.1 million of these images have hashes that match the original---the other 1.8 million images have changed since the initial dataset construction.
+This can significantly degrade the utility of a dataset: for example, we obtain the original raw data from the first Conceptual Captions 3M dataset downloaded in 2018 and compare this to our most recent download of these same URLs in 2023.
+Of the 3.3 million original images, 2.9 million images are still hosted online, but just 1.1 million of these images have hashes that match the original---the other 1.8 million images have changed since the initial dataset.

-This suggests that our defense, while providing perfect protection against split-view poisoning attacks, has the potential to significantly degrade utility.
-In Appendix \ref{app:hash-limitations}, we perform a case-study analysis on the PubFig and FaceScrub datasets, showing that modified but useful content makes up a significant fraction of the images with invalid hashes.
+This suggests that our defense, while providing perfect protection against split-view poisoning attacks, has the potential to degrade utility.
 Switching to a perceptual hash function (which aims for invariance to small image changes) would lead to higher utility, but would not meaningfully prevent our poisoning attacks because an attacker could upload poisoned images that were adversarially modified to fool the perceptual hash~\cite{hao2021s, struppek2022learning, jain2022adversarial}.
 This suggests qualitatively new defense ideas will be necessary to defend against our attacks without a high utility cost.